cisagov/dotgov-home/pages/registration/registration.md

 | _[I'm new to .gov](#new-to-gov)_| _[I want another .gov domain](#get-another-gov-domain)_ |

 ## New to .gov
-*This section describes the process for those without any .gov domain names.
-Once we have your request, processing takes approximately 20 business days.*
+*This section describes the process for those without any .gov domain names.*

+### Step 0: Choose a great name
+Your domain name represents your organization and your services to the world – online.
+Good domain names are memorable, easy to speak out loud (and be understood), and must follow the [general]({{_site.baseurl_}}/registration/requirements/#naming-requirements) naming requirements and those [specific]({{_site.baseurl_/registration/requirements/#specific-requirements}}) to your organization type.

+Once you've reviewed the naming requirements, [check](https://domains.dotgov.gov/dotgov-web/registration/whois.xhtml) whether your desired name has already been registered.

+> For more information, see our *[domain names FAQ]({{_site.baseurl}}/help/#domain-names).*

-### Step 0: Determine your DNS host
+### Step 1: Determine your DNS host
 We do not offer DNS hosting.
 This means you'll need to operate authoritative DNS servers for your domain or obtain services from a DNS hosting provider.
-Work with your IT support team, if available, to determine how you'll host a new domain.
+Where available, work with your IT support team to determine how you'll host a new domain.

 You _do not_ need to have your hosting situation determined before making a request for a .gov domain.
-However, the domain cannot be activated without sharing the nameservers for your DNS host with us.
+However, the domain cannot be activated in the .gov zone until name servers addresses are added to the [.gov registrar](https://domains.dotgov.gov) and they are responding authoritatively.

+> For more information, see *[What are the name server requirements for .gov domains?]({{_site.baseurl}}/help/#what-are-the-name-server-requirements-for-gov-domains)*

-### Step 1: Prepare and send the authorization letter
+### Step 2: Prepare and send the authorization letter

-1. [Check](https://domains.dotgov.gov/dotgov-web/registration/whois.xhtml) to see if the domain you want is available.

-2. Review the .gov [domain requirements]({{ site.baseurl }}/registration/requirements/) that all domains are subject to.

-3. Evaluate who the [authorizing authority]({{site.baseurl}}/help/#whats-an-authorizing-authority-and-who-is-ours) is for your organization type (federal, state, city/county, etc.).
+1. Evaluate who the [authorizing authority]({{site.baseurl}}/help/#whats-an-authorizing-authority-and-who-is-ours) is for your organization type (federal, state, city/county, etc.).
 Then, use the appropriate [template]({{ site.baseurl }}/registration/authorization-templates/) to prepare an **authorization letter** to request approval for the domain:

     a.
 Place the template text into a document on official letterhead.